keykata/dojo/README.md

 - [Mac kata](#mac-kata)
 - [Win kata](#win-kata)

+The goal of the Windows Setup kata is to set up the following tools
+- Shell: Windows Subsystem for Linux
+- Terminal: Windows Terminal
+- GUI Navigator: `hunt-n-peck`
+- Clipboard manager: `CopyQ`
+- Window manager: PowerToys FancyZones
+- Keyboard manager: PowerToys Keyboard Manager
+- Shortcut guide: PowerToys Shortcut Guide
+- Quick Launcher: PowerToys Run

+To record the Windows Setup kata, I used the [VMware Fusion Player](https://vmware.com/go/get-fusionplayer-key) (Personal Use License) and the [Windows ISO](https://vmware.com/go/get-fusionplayer-key) on a MacBook.

 In addition to getting ready for the kata, you can set up and learn about the tools listed below.